Gear Up for Your Next Off-Road Ride With These Adventure Motorcycle Jackets

 If you're an ADV rider, you enjoy taking the longer, scenic route, which often involves off-road trails and off-the-beaten-path destinations.
 Adventure riders don't mind getting a little dirty and have more flexibility with their bikes than the typical commuter.
 Oftentimes ADV trips involve riding long distances, camping, and dirt bike trails.
 ADV riders are a bit fearless and thrive on pushing themselves and their bikes in sometimes challenging situations.

-If you're an ADV rider, you know the importance of high-quality riding gear.
+You also know the importance of high-quality riding gear.
 You need the best equipment to safely and comfortably reach your destination.
 One must-have article of clothing is an adventure motorcycle jacket.
 While they can be a little on the pricey side, they're worth the investment because of the features they provide.
-Check out some of the top options available in our buying guide below.
+Check out some of our favorites in the guide below.

 - Comfortable even in warm temperatures